-In contrast to the M&Ms bars from earlier this week, here’s a bar with a little more nutrition.
+In contrast to the M&Ms bars from earlier this week, Chocolate Chip Walnut Bars have a little more nutrition.
 Made with whole wheat flour, a touch of honey, light olive oil, toasted walnuts and two flavors of chips, they’re good for dessert, a snack or even breakfast.

 In fact, as I write this Fuzz is reading over my shoulder and taking the breakfast part seriously.
 I told her yes (because it’s Sunday), but it must be accompanied with a glass of milk.
 I’ll take mine with coffee.